-When Villas Boas left, Chelsea were well below Champions League positions and staring at 3–1 deficit from the first leg to Napoli.
-Somehow, in the return leg Chelsea equalised that score.
+When Villas-Boas left, Chelsea was well below Champions League positions and staring at a 3–1 deficit from the first leg to Napoli.
+Somehow, in the return leg, Chelsea equalised that score.
 It was 3–1 at Stamford Bridge at the end of 90 minutes at the end of both legs.
 And it had my faves with Terry, Lampard et al. contributing.
 So the match, which Napoli had thought been wrapped up after their goal at the Bridge was now taken to Extra Time.
 Penalties were not needed as Chelsea pumped in a fourth, to win the aggregate 5–4.
 Chelsea became the only English team to remain in the CL.

 Benfica was next.
-The 2 legs were rather sedate.
+The 2 legs were rather a sedate affair.
 Chelsea won 1–0 away.
 And then drew 1–1 at home.
-One extra goal by Benfica in the second leg at the Bridge, and it would have been bye bye CL.
+One extra goal by Benfica in the second leg at the Bridge and it would have been bye bye CL.
 Somehow though, Chelsea survived.

 Semi Final lineups were Bayern vs Real.
 Barcelona vs Chelsea.
 Barcelona were the defending champions.
 Real under Mourinho were leading La Liga for the first time in like 4–5 years.
 Bayern had an awesome lineup as well, but were playing second fiddle to BVB in their domestic league.
 Chelsea was the lightweight here.
 Expected to be steam rolled by Barcelona.